Higher-Order Recursion Schemes and Collapsible Pushdown Automata: Logical Properties: Abstract

 \section{Abstract}

 This paper studies the logical properties of a very general class of infinite ranked trees, namely those generated by higher-order recursion schemes.
-We consider three main problems —~model-checking, logical refection (aka global model-checking) and selection~— for both monadic second-order logic and modal $\mu$-calculus and prove that they can be effectively answered positively.
-For that, we rely on the known connexion between higher-order recursion schemes and collapsible pushdown automata and on previous work regarding parity games played on transition graphs of collapsible pushdown automata.
+We consider, for both monadic second-order logic and modal $\mu$-calculus, three main problems: model-checking, logical reflection (aka global model-checking, that asks for a finite description of the set of elements for which a formula holds) and selection (that asks, if exists, for some finite description of a set of elements for which an MSO formula with a second-order free variable holds).
+For each of these problems we provide an effective solution.
+This is obtained thanks to a known connection between higher-order recursion schemes and collapsible pushdown automata and on previous work regarding parity games played on transition graphs of collapsible pushdown automata.

 \acmSubmissionID{}

 \ccsdesc[500]{Theory of computation~Automata over infinite objects} \ccsdesc[500]{Theory of computation~Grammars and context-free languages} \ccsdesc[500]{Theory of computation~Automata extensions} \ccsdesc[500]{Theory of computation~Verification by model checking} \ccsdesc[500]{Theory of computation~Program schemes}